Since 1990, Prime has averaged 2.83% above LIBOR.

 Prime moves in step with Fed Funds and is reactive, meaning that that it only resets higher after Fed Funds changes.

-LIBOR is the average interest rate at which banks can borrower from each other.
+LIBOR is the average interest rate at which banks can borrow from each other.
 USD LIBOR is determined by surveying more than a dozen banks daily, discarding the four highest and lowest submissions, and averaging the remaining responses.

 LIBOR moves in step with Fed Funds and is proactive, meaning it begins to climb in anticipation of a change to Fed Funds.